 With five top venues there is a continuous variety of performance.
 The University is a stopping point for West End shows, cutting edge dance, film, national opera, and Nobel Prize winning writers, and there is a consistent flow of new artwork in the Mead Gallery.

 The events are often interactive too, with many post-show talks giving the opportunity for personal discussion between spectators and performers, as well as workshops put on by leading theatre companies.

-There is also a wealth of independent cinema on offer in the Warwick Arts Centre cinema, with students being able to see anything from the best film of the year to some of the most obscure movies around, with films originating from countries all over the world regularly shown, for less than the cost of a standard cinema ticket – just £3.50 a film if you are a Warwick student!
+There is also a wealth of independent cinema on offer in the Warwick Arts Centre cinema, with students being able to see anything from the best film of the year to some of the most obscure movies around, with films originating from countries all over the world regularly shown, for less than the cost of a standard cinema ticket.

 There is now more seating, better acoustics and technical equipment, and a new two-storey extension at the front of the building, improving backstage facilities for visiting artists, students, amateur groups and local schools.

 The new Butterworth Hall has already been host to a number of bigger and better artists than ever before, and, of course, also hosts all the graduation ceremonies every year, in all its majestic and splendid charm.